PAK1: Function

-PAK proteins are critical effectors that link the Rho family of GTPases (Rho GTPases) to cytoskeleton reorganization and nuclear signaling.
+PAK proteins are critical effectors that link Rho GTPases to cytoskeleton reorganization and nuclear signaling.
 PAK proteins, a family of serine/threonine p21-activated kinases, include PAK1, PAK2, PAK3 and PAK4.
 These proteins serve as targets for the small GTP binding proteins Cdc42 and Rac and have been implicated in a wide range of biological activities.
 PAK1 regulates cell motility and morphology.
 Alternative transcripts of this gene have been found, but their full-length natures have not been determined.

 Stimulation of PAK1 activity is accompanied by a series of cellular processes that are fundamental to living systems.
-Being a nodular signaling molecule, PAK1 operates to converging station of a large number of signals triggered by proteins on the cell surface as well as upstream activators, and translates into specific phenotypes.
-At the biochemical level, these activities are regulated by the ability of PAK1 to phosphorylate its effector interacting substrates, which in-turn set-up a cascade of biochemical events cumulating into a cellular phenotypic response.
-In addition, PAK1 action is also influenced by its scaffolding activity.
-Examples of PAK1-regulated cellular processes include dynamic of actin and microtubule fibers, critical steps during cell cycle progression, motility and invasion, redox and energy metabolism, cell survival, angiogenesis, DNA-repair, hormone sensitivity, and gene expression.
-Functional implications of the PAK1 signaling are exemplified by its role in oncogenesis, viral pathogenesis, cardiovascular dysregulation, and neurological disorders.
+PAK1 is a nodular signaling molecule, and operates as a converging station of a large number of signals triggered by proteins on the cell surface as well as upstream activators.

+At the biochemical level, these activities are regulated by the ability of PAK1 to phosphorylate its effector interacting substrates, which sets up a cascade of biochemical events culminating in a cellular phenotypic response.
+PAK1 action is also influenced by its scaffolding activity.
+Examples of PAK1-regulated cellular processes include actin and microtubule fiber movement, critical steps during cell cycle progression, cell motility and invasion, redox and energy metabolism, cell survival, angiogenesis, DNA repair, hormone sensitivity, and gene expression.
+PAK1 signaling is implicated in oncogenesis, viral pathogenesis, cardiovascular dysregulation, and neurological disorders.

 Gene and spliced variants

-The human PAK1 gene is 153-kb long and consists of 23 exons, six exons for 5’-UTR and 17 exons for protein coding (Gene from review).
-Alternative splicing of six exons generates 20 transcripts from 308-bp to 3.7-kb long; however, only 12 spliced transcripts have open reading frames and are predicted to code ten proteins and two polypeptides.
-The remaining 8 transcripts range are for non-coding long RNAs from 308-bp to 863-bp long.
-Unlike the human PAK1, murine PAK1 gene generates five transcripts: three protein-coding from 508-bp to 3.0-kb long, and two transcripts of about 900-bp for non-coding RNAs.
+The human PAK1 gene is 153 kb long and consists of 23 exons.
+Six of these code the 5'-UTR and 17 exons code proteins.
+Alternative splicing of six exons generates 20 transcripts from 308 bp to 3.7 kb long.
+Only 12 of these spliced transcripts have open reading frames and are predicted to code ten proteins and two polypeptides.
+The remaining 8 transcripts are non-coding RNAs from 308 bp to 863 bp in length.
+Unlike the human PAK1, murine PAK1 gene generates five transcripts: three protein-coding from 508 bp to 3.0 kb long, and two non-coding RNA transcripts of about 900 bp.

 Protein domains

-The core domains of the PAK family include a kinase domain in the C-terminal region, a p21-binding domain (PBD), and an auto-inhibitory domain (AID) in group I PAKs.
-Group I PAKs exist in an inactive, closed homodimer conformation wherein AID of one molecule binds to the kinase domain of another molecule, and activated in both GTPase-dependent and -independent manners.
+The core domains of the PAK family include a kinase domain in the C-terminal region, a p21-binding domain, and an auto-inhibitory domain (AID) in group I PAKs.
+Group I PAKs exist in an inactive, closed homodimer conformation where the AID of one molecule binds to the kinase domain of another molecule.
+They are activated in both GTPase-dependent and independent manners.